igorrendulic/smokelessIOS/README.md

 ### Main method

 The main method is in ViewController.m which receives events from web app through userContentController.

-WebApp simply uses
+On your WebApp javascript simply use:
 ```html
 window.webkit.messageHandlers.youeventhandlername.postMessage(event)
 ```